Martine Hoogman: Principle investigator

 I have a background in clinical neuropsychology (MSc, University of Amsterdam), and obtained my PhD by completing my thesis entitled ‘Imaging the effects of ADHD risk genes’ (Radboud University, Medical sciences, 2013).

-I currently work as a junior group leader at the Department of Human Genetics, Radboud University Medical Center in Nijmegen, the Netherlands in the lab of Professor Barbara Franke.
+I currently work as a junior Principle Investigator (jPI) with a tenure track, at the Department of Pyschiatry and the department of Human Genetics, Radboud University Medical Center in Nijmegen.
 For almost 15 years I have been studying ADHD, looking at behavior/cognition, the brain and genes, and how they are associated with ADHD.

 I lead the largest international neuroimaging collaboration on ADHD, called ENIGMA-ADHD.
 Also, I lead a local study aimed at unraveling both the positive and deficient sides of ADHD: IMPACT2-NL.
 In 2018, I was awarded the NWO Veni grant to study the link between creativity and ADHD.

 My brother was diagnosed on and off with ADHD.
 He, and all the other patients I met during my studies, are my inspiration to learn more about ADHD.

 Priscilla Vlaming: Research Assistant

 -no picture available-

 Lessa Schippers: joining in sept 2021 as master student